asiakostrzewa/just-the-docs-introduction/docs/site content.md

+---
+title: Introduction to Just the Docs
+layout: default
+---

 # Quick Markdown Guide <!-- omit in toc -->

 <!-- this is a comment, but Visual Studio Code (VSC) and its extensions can still read it as action -->